 “It is truly meant to be educational and it is not a conversation where we are trying to persuade people in either way,” Hymes said.
 “We’re not saying take the vaccine or don’t take the vaccine.
 We just want people to make informed decisions, not based off information that they are getting from unreliable sources.”

-The free event, set for 6 p.m. to 7:30 p.m Feb 11, promises honesty and candor about vaccinations with a presentation from Barney Graham, deputy director of the National Institute of Allergy and Infectious Diseases’ Vaccine Research Center.
+The free town hall, set for 6 p.m. to 7:30 p.m Feb 11, promises honesty and candor about vaccinations with a presentation from Barney Graham, deputy director of the National Institute of Allergy and Infectious Diseases’ Vaccine Research Center.
 A panel will follow Graham’s presentation featuring leaders of the Memphis and Shelby County COVID-19 Joint Task Force, including Shelby County Health Department Director Alisa Haushalter.

 United Way of the Mid-South is a nonprofit focused on addressing poverty in the Mid-South.
 Women United, an engagement group of the organization, focuses on breaking generational cycles of poverty for women and children.